kkamankun/developerTae/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Kwangwoon Univ.
 Computer Engineering 💻 (2015.03 ~ )
-- 👯 I’m looking to collaborate on NAVER
+- 👯 I’m looking to collaborate on Woowa Bros.
 - 📫 How to reach me: pts322@kw.ac.kr

 ### Interests